 Computer Science vs. Information Technology: Decoding the Differences

-Computer science vs. information technology: Understanding the difference
+Computer science vs. information technology: The basics

 Before we get too far, it’s important to have a solid understanding of the basic differences between computer science and information technology.
 The biggest distinction really comes down to how these fields use computers.
 Computer Science degree holders typically work in jobs that focus more on programming and software development.
-This type of work involves a fair amount of math, theory and creativity.
+This type of work involves a fair amount of math, theory and coding.

 Computer science vs. information technology: Job outlook

-|Common computer science job titles||Projected employment growth (2016–2026)|
+Projected computer science job growth (2018-2028):1

 Computer science vs. information technology: Salary information